Thoriri/thorir-website/content/project/DeepGreen/index.md

 A_i = RB_i + T
 $$
 Where $R$ is a 3x3 rotation matrix and $T$ is a 3x1 translation matrix.
 This kind of problem falls under so called Procrustes analysis, and since we have the necessary condition of $R$ having to be a valid rotation matrix the problem is better known as the Orthogonal Procrustes problem.
 The name Procrustes refers to a bandit from Greek mythology who made his victims fit his bed by either stretching their limbs or cutting them off.
-Based on work presented in \cite{lourenco_uncertainty_2017} we were able to include uncertainty in our minimization.
 To find $R$ and $T$ we minimize:
 \begin{equation}
 \label{eqn:minimization}